 Whole ground quail can be given as a treat or as a nutritious component of a homemade diet, in conjunction with other ingredients that comprise a nutritionally complete meal.
 If you opt to feed this protein as a food source, please follow a recipe that has been formulated to meet your pet's minimum nutrient requirements.

 Another option is to use quail meat or eggs as a scrumptious treat.
 Ideally, treats should comprise less than 10% of your pet's daily caloric intake.
-Use this as a guide to prevent overfeeding treats to your pet.

-Quail: An Alternative Protein for Your Pet
+Quail: A Novel Protein for Your Pet

 According to a study published in BMC Veterinary Research, some of the top allergenic proteins for dogs include beef, chicken and lamb.
-Cats that were part of the study showed allergic responses to beef and chicken.5 Novel protein diets are used for allergy patients, but your nonallergic dog or cat can also certainly enjoy quail meat and eggs as a healthy treat.
+Cats that were part of the study showed allergic responses to beef and chicken.6 Novel protein diets are used for allergy patients, but your nonallergic dog or cat can also certainly enjoy quail meat and eggs as a healthy treat.

 Benefits of B Vitamins for Your Pet